ArivunidhiA/Donor-Analysis/README.md

 This project is available for review and educational purposes.
 The data has been synthesized and does not represent actual donor information.

 ## 📬 Contact
-For questions about this dashboard implementation, please reach out via GitHub or connect on [LinkedIn](your-linkedin-profile).
+For questions about this dashboard implementation, please reach out via GitHub or connect on [LinkedIn]([your-linkedin-profile](https://www.linkedin.com/in/arivunidhi-anna-arivan/)).
 Let's chat about data! 💬